momo1476422482/chronology_rm_img/README.md

 It seems that the feature 'homography' is more useful than the others.
 Using data_train_50.csv/data_test_50.csv, the best result acheievd is 0.14316 (private Leadboard)

+Inspired by the great job done by https://github.com/cybermatt/kaggle-draper